Mention the words “church growth” and you’ll be met with a variety of opinions.

 Often times, we see a renewed focus on these three things that serve as a catalyst to growth.
 Notice how these three things involve both the spiritual and the practical.

 - Vision.
 Pastors must continually remind the church why she exists, calling people to love God with all their heart, soul, mind and strength and challenging them to live out the great commission in their worlds.
-In addition, casting a clear and compelling for the future is often a catalyst for healthy growth.
+In addition, casting a clear and compelling vision for the future is often a catalyst for healthy growth.

 - Leadership.
 Whether it’s leading staff, lay leaders or volunteers, when churches focus on leadership development, good things happen.
 The result is often healthy growth.
 In the church, leadership is really discipleship.
 It’s equipping people to discover their calling, use their gifts, and build up the body of Christ.